 QUAIL CREEK WILDLIF

-We moved here from a suburb of Minneapolis, Minnesota where the wildlife consisted of robins and squirrels in the spring, an occasional rabbit, the rare hawk, huge mosquitoes, and an appearance every other year by a garter snake.
-Nothing, and I mean nothing, prepared me for the diversity, danger, and otherworldliness of the Sonoran Desert wildlife.
+If you move here from a place where the wildlife consists of robins and squirrels in the spring, an occasional rabbit, the rare hawk, huge mosquitoes, and an appearance every other year by a garter snake, be prepared me for diversity, danger, and the other-worldliness of the Sonoran Desert wildlife.

 Click images to enlarge:

-During the summer, a different mindset compels me to look carefully as I open my doors to go outside because the snakes and scorpions are active.
-The snakes have their offspring in August and this year we saw many babies.
-The Sonoran toads visit during the monsoons and disturb the quiet of the night with their bellowing mating noises.
+During the summer, a different mindset compels one to look carefully as doors to outside are opened because the snakes and scorpions are active.
+The snakes have their offspring in August and the Sonoran toads visit during the monsoons and disturb the quiet of the night with their bellowing mating noises.